Patrick-Edouard/s2client-api/docs/building.md

 1. Download and install [CMake](https://cmake.org/download/).
 2. Add CMake to your path if the installer didn't add it for you.

-Or us your package manager ..
+Or use your package manager ..

+There is also a need of the development packages of SD2, SDL2_Image.
+And gcc / clang ofc.

 Building